-I claimed in the past (on my “what’s software architecture” post) that Architecture is a type of design – if that is true, an interesting question is do we also have architectural patterns ?
+I claimed in the past (see “What’s software architecture”) that Architecture is a type of design – if that is true, an interesting question is, do we also have architectural patterns?

-The difference between architecture styles and design patterns is similar to the distinction between architecture and design – architectural styles effect the solution globally or at least it affects major parts of the solution and not solve local issues.
-Although it is interesting to note that some architecture styles have been well known well before the notion of design patterns for software was introduced.
+The difference between architecture styles and design patterns is similar to the distinction between architecture and design – architectural styles affect the solution globally or at least it affects major parts of the solution and not solve local issues.
+However, it is interesting to note that some architectural styles were known well before the notion of design patterns for software was introduced.

 SEI’s architecture glossary defines Architecture Style as